 Retained earnings, in other words, are the funds remaining from net income after paying dividends to shareholder owners.
 Each period's retained earnings are added to the cumulative total from previous periods, to create the current retained earnings balance.

 In small, privately held companies it is not unusual for owners to withdraw funds from the company from time to time.
-For this, they use a withdrawal account takes funds directly from an Owners' equity account.
-Such an account is an equity contra account, sometimes called a drawing account.
-This reduces Owners' equity, of course.
-Such withdrawals and reductions to Owners' equity are much rarer in public companies with large numbers of shareholders.
+For this, they use a withdrawal account takes funds directly from an Owners equity account.
+Such an account is an Equity "contra account," sometimes called a "drawing account."
+Withdrawals through this account reduce Owners equity, of course.
+Such withdrawals and reductions to Owners equity are much rarer in public companies with large numbers of shareholders.